 Conversely, low health literacy is associated with reduced use of preventive services and management of chronic conditions, and higher mortality.
-It can also lead to problems such as medication errors, misdiagnosis due to poor communication between providers and patients, low rates of treatment adherence, hospital readmissions, and other related complications or conditions It has been estimated that the costs of low health literacy may account for 3-5% of total healthcare costs at health system level.
-Xiii
+It can also lead to problems such as medication errors, misdiagnosis due to poor communication between providers and patients, low rates of treatment adherence, hospital readmissions, and other related complications or conditions i.
+It has been estimated that the costs of low health literacy may account for 3-5% of total healthcare costs at health system level.
+It is a social management of chronic conditions and providers and patients.

-The impact of health literacy is threefold: it enables the individual to understand information about his/her health; it enables a person to make informed decisions and act independently based on his/her knowledge; finally, it allows a person to reflect about and explore alternative health-related options. xiv
+The impact of health literacy is threefold: it enables the individual to understand information about his/her health; it enables a person to make informed decisions and act independently based on his/her knowledge; finally, it allows a person to reflect about and explore alternative health-related options.xiv